 3) How many team members do you have and what are your educational backgrounds?

-There are three of us in the Masaari team and we come from diverse educational backgrounds, but we are all passionate about education!
+There are two of us in the Masaari team and we come from diverse educational backgrounds, but we are both passionate about education!
 Here’s a little more about us:

 As you already know, my name is Reem and I am an architect and urban designer by